strachowski/Swift-cfenv/README.md

 This library simplifies accessing the configuration values provided by Cloud Foundry.

 ## Running your application in Cloud Foundry vs. locally
-The following environment variables, which are set when your application is running in Cloud Foundry, are inspected by this Swift package:
+The following environment variables, which are set when your application is running in Cloud Foundry, are inspected by the Swift-cfenv package:

+- `VCAP_APPLICATION`
 - `VCAP_SERVICES`
-- `VCAP_APPLICATION`
 - `PORT`

-If these aren't set, it is then assumed that your application is running locally.
+If the `VCAP_APPLICATION` isn't set, it is then assumed that your application is running locally.
 For such cases, the AppEnv instance returns values that are still useful for starting your application.
 Therefore, this Swift package can be used when running in Cloud Foundry and when running locally.

 ## API
 ### `CFEnvironment`